1983–84 Philadelphia Flyers season

-The 1983–84 Philadelphia Flyers season was the Flyers' 17th season in the National Hockey League (NHL).
+The 1983–84 Philadelphia Flyers season was the franchise's 17th season in the National Hockey League (NHL).
 During the final season of the playing careers of Hockey Hall of Famers Bill Barber and Bobby Clarke, the Flyers lost in the first round of the playoffs to the Washington Capitals in a three-game sweep.

 Off-season

 Bob McCammon replaced Keith Allen as general manager in the off-season, and retained his position as head coach.
 McCammon had received an offer from the Pittsburgh Penguins to become their general manager.

 Regular season

 The youth of the team began to take over the reins from the old guard as Tim Kerr recorded his first 50-goal season.
 The team finished in third place.

 The 1983–84 regular season saw Barber play his final games as he would officially announce his retirement following the next season after being unable to return from reconstructive knee surgery.